Pi4J/pi4j.github.io/content/documentation/providers/_index.md

     * 03/22/2024 Does not support Raspberry Pi 5

 Possible future providers:
+* Pi5 SPI, under construction.
+* Pi5 Serial.
+At present the intent is no Pi4j Serial provider on Pi5.
+As an alternative see [jSerialComm](http://fazecast.github.io/jSerialComm/).
 * RemoteProvider to control the I/O from a remote device e.g. through websockets

 Pi4J 2.5 Provider not found